 How CFBNJ Helps Hungry Neighbors

 We package food orders for local soup kitchens and food pantries; we purchase and collect food for distribution; help people in need through SNAP application assistance; reach communities with limited resources with mobile pantries; and encourage others to get involved.
-Last year, we distributed food for over 86 million meals (more than 103 million pounds), 34% of which was fresh produce.
+Last year, we distributed food for over 90 million meals (more than 108 million pounds).
 We address hunger as a health issue by providing more fruits and vegetables, nutrition education, and medical screenings to inspire positive lifestyles.
-Community members from all walks of life engage in our mission through volunteer opportunities resulting in over 27,000 volunteer visits last year-equivalent to the work of about 31 full-time employees.
+Community members from all walks of life engage in our mission through volunteer opportunities resulting in nearly 34,000 volunteer visits last year-equivalent to the work of about 42 full-time employees.

 CFBNJ’s mission is to fight hunger and poverty in New Jersey by assisting those in need and seeking long-term solutions.
 We will engage, educate and empower all sectors of society in the battle.
 We advance this mission during times of relative calm and during periods of upheaval.
 We are so grateful for your support in this fight.